tpeterz/BigData_Kafka/README.md

 - Displayed on a **Flask web interface**
 - Filterable by artist, platform, genre, mood, or country

-This mimics what real streaming platforms like Spotify might analyze — just simplified and randomized for learning purposes.
+This mimics what real streaming platforms like Spotify might analyze that are simplified and randomized for learning purposes.

 ---